 Revenue deposited into the General Fund includes:

 - Excise taxes are taxes on the use or consumption of certain products.
-Revenue from excise taxes is mostly from taxes levied on tobacco products and to a much lesser extent on alcohol, which is why they are sometimes called “sin taxes,” though excise taxes can also be levied on other, “non‑sinful” products.
-Excise taxes as a percentage of General Fund revenues have increased in recent years, but still make up a small percentage of the whole.
+Revenue from excise taxes is mostly from taxes levied on tobacco products and to a much lesser extent on alcohol, which is why they are sometimes called “sin taxes,” though excise taxes can also be levied on other, “non sinful” products.
+Excise taxes make up a small percentage of the whole.

-- Public utility taxes, insurance company taxes, and a few other minor sources make up the remainder of GPR funding.
+Public utility taxes, insurance company taxes, and a few other minor sources make up the remainder of GPR tax revenue.

 Tax Relief for Individuals